General Structure and Ownership

 Act on Rationalising Energy Use

-With respect to the construction of thermal power plants with a fossil fuel energy source, the Act on Rationalising Energy Use requires the operator to endeavour to ensure that the thermal power plant satisfies the standards of power generation efficiency stated in this Act and its related regulations.
+With respect to the construction of thermal power plants with a coal or other fossil fuel energy source, the Act on Rationalising Energy Use requires the operator to endeavour to ensure that the thermal power plant satisfies the standards of power generation efficiency stated in this Act and its related regulations.

 Act on the Regulation of Nuclear Source Material, Nuclear Fuel Material and Reactors